Ojimarvisazuka/GLOBAL-COVID-I9-/README.md

 After the necessary transformation/cleaning and Modelling, the data was considered fit for visualization and insights were generated using key KPI metrics.
 Below is the single page dashboard generated for this project:

 ![](Global_covid-19_dashboard_page.jpg)

+## Conclusion & Recommendation
+The project was able to identify the trend of cases, with peak figures recorded in the 1st Quarter of 2022.
+The World Health Organisation no longer considers the virus a Public Health Emergency of International Concern (PHEIC).
+However, the trend of events shows that cases were reported in the last 7 days; indicating that the virus is endemic.
+Despite relaxing stringent Covid-19 measures, various Governments are advised to put in place various containment and coping measures in the event of a future upsurge in covid-19 cases.
+People are also advised to adhere to the covid-19 guidelines especially during cold-winter months since more cases are usually recorded during that period of the year.